project-forth-works/project-forth-works/Programming-Tools/dump/README.md

   output ":" and some space

   LOOP i from 0 to 15:
-     output byte in memory at (address+i) as two hexdecimal digits (or in another radix if desired) output some space
+     output byte in memory at (address+i) as two hexadecimal digits (or in another radix if desired) output some space

   LOOP i from 0 to 15: